-- Parking: Paid parking at Hengistbury Head carpark (BH20 5RS) – £4.40 for 2 hours during summer.
+- Parking: Paid parking at Hengistbury Head carpark (BH6 4EL – click here for exact location) – £4.40 for 2 hours during summer.
 You may be able to find road parking along Rolls Drive or the sidestreets in nearby Southbourne.

 To make following this walk easier, feel free to use my GPS trail route on Wikiloc.
 It’s a free app where people can share hiking routes!
 You’ll probably still find my instructions below helpful, though.

-If you want a longer walk you can park in Southbourne Beach carpark (BH6 4DX) and walk along the beach in order to reach the start point of this walk: the cafe in Hengistbury Head car park.
+If you want a longer walk you can park near Southbourne Beach (click here for the location) and walk along the beach in order to reach the start point of this walk: the cafe in Hengistbury Head car park.